naught101/rules/source/quickstart/disclaimer_and_info.rst

-:orphan: Belongs in developer docs, not end-user docs
+:orphan: will move to a developer section at some point

 ==========
 Disclaimer